timurrrr/ft86/can_bus/gen2.md

 *This channel is not available on the B_CAN which connects to the ASC unit.*

+Update frequency: 50 times per second.

+Example values:\
+`0x 4A 0F 00 00 00 00 00 00` (parked)\
+`0x 41 06 00 00 00 00 00 00` (parked)\
+`0x 56 CF 0D 7C C1 35 C8 05` (moving at ~6 mph according to the speedometer, turning right)\
+`0x FE 75 72 50 0E CC 79 39` (driving on a highway with 65 mph on the speedometer, straight line)

 Channel name | Equation | Notes
 ------------ | -------- | -----
+??? | bitsToUIntLe(raw, 0, 12) | Constantly changing even when parked, perhaps some counter?
 Wheel speed FL | `bitsToUIntLe(raw, 12, 13) * 0.015694` | Use same multiplier as for speed in 0x139
 Wheel speed FR | `bitsToUIntLe(raw, 25, 13) * 0.015694` | Use same multiplier as for speed in 0x139
 Wheel speed RL | `bitsToUIntLe(raw, 38, 13) * 0.015694` | Use same multiplier as for speed in 0x139